Seesaw neutrino dark matter by freeze-out: Seesaw-Froggatt-Nielsen models for sterile neutrino dark matter

 We can find appealing choices of charges for our fields by solving the problem

 under the conditions from \cref{eq:FNcond1,eq:FNcond2,eq:FNcond3}.
-For the concrete models discussed in this work, we fix the parameters $y_\nu$ and $\lambda$ to
+For the concrete models discussed in this work, we fix the parameters $y_i$ and $\epsilon$ to

 Solving the optimization problem \cref{eq:optimazation} for different Majorana mass ranges results in the three different models given in \cref{tab:FN-configurations}.
-We find that, for our choice of $y_i$ and $\lambda$, the conditions \cref{eq:FNcond1,eq:FNcond3} imply that $f+g=2$ and $f+k=11$, while $k$ is directly determined by \cref{eq:FNcond2}.
+We find that, for our choice of $y_i$ and $\epsilon$, the conditions \cref{eq:FNcond1,eq:FNcond3} imply that $q_L+q_R=2$ and $q_L+q_N=11$, while $q_N$ is directly determined by \cref{eq:FNcond2}.
 Each model is defined by its FN charges.
 In each model we allow a range of initial masses $M_i$, which translates in a range of $M_f$ values.
-It is the same for all three models, namely $M_f$ starts with $10^4\,$GeV and is smaller than $10^8\,$GeV.
+This range is the same for all three classes of models, namely $M_f$ starts at $10^4\,$GeV and goes up to $10^8\,$GeV.

-Our choice of $\lambda = 0.01$ may mean that our flavon is possibly not the same as the CKM flavon, whose vev is typically related to the Cabbibo angle, or $\lambda \approx 0.22$.
+Our choice of $\epsilon = 0.01$ may mean that our flavon is possibly not the same as the CKM flavon, whose vev is typically related to the Cabbibo angle, or $\epsilon \approx 0.22$.
 This would not be a problem, since the flavour breaking structure in leptonic sector does not need to be identical to that in the quark sector.